 Discount on Vacation Packages – You’ll get a $100 statement credit if you pay for a JetBlue Vacations package with your JetBlue Plus card.

-Family Pooling – This isn’t a benefit of the JetBlue Plus card but it’s worth mentioning that JetBlue allows family members to pool points into a single account.
-This makes it easier to combine a few smaller account balances and have enough points to redeem for a flight.
+Points Pooling – This isn’t a benefit of the JetBlue Plus card but it’s worth mentioning that JetBlue allows you to pool points from multiple members into a single account.
+This makes it easier to combine account balances and have enough points to redeem for a flight.

-JetBlue Points Do Not Expire – JetBlue is one of the few airlines where your points in the program never expire.
+JetBlue Points Do Not Expire –Points in the JetBlue program never expire.
 You don’t need to keep the JetBlue Plus credit card.
 You don’t have to fly once every eighteen months.
 You don’t have to do anything.
 Your points will not expire.
 Period.

 Chip & Pin Functionality – The JetBlue Plus credit card will work at credit card terminals that only accept Chip and Pin.
 Most US credit cards are Chip and Signature and will not work at these locations, mostly located at automated kiosks and gas stations around Europe.

-The 40,000 bonus points when you spend $1,000 is a decent value since those points are worth at least $560 in airfare and you only have to pay the $99 annual fee.
-The 10% rebate on point redemptions, free checked bag and 6x points on JetBlue flight purchases makes card a keeper.
-If you’re going to have the need for the points soon, you could sign up now.
-Otherwise it might make more sense to keep this one on the radar and wait to see if they increase the sign up bonus to 60,000 points again.
+The 60,000 bonus points when you spend $1,000 is a decent value since those points are worth at least $840 in airfare and you only have to pay the $99 annual fee.
+The 10% rebate on point redemptions, free checked bag and 6x points on JetBlue flight purchases makes the card a keeper.